 How Chase Pay Yourself Back Works

-Chase Pay Yourself Back first launched in May 2020 for the Chase Sapphire Preferred® and Chase Sapphire Reserve®.
-The program was originally scheduled to end on September 30, 2020, but is continuing as we don’t travel as often as before.
+Chase Pay Yourself Back first launched in May 2020 for the Chase Sapphire Preferred® Card and Chase Sapphire Reserve®.
+The program was originally scheduled to end on September 30, 2020, but is continuing through April 30, 2021, as we don’t travel as often as before.

-Sapphire members can redeem their Ultimate Rewards as a statement credit for purchases at grocery stores, home improvement stores, and dining (including restaurants, takeout, and eligible delivery services).
+Sapphire members can redeem their Ultimate Rewards as a statement credit for statement credits against existing purchases in select, rotating categories.
 The point redemption value is the same as booking award travel on Chase Ultimate Rewards.
 For the Sapphire Preferred, each point is worth 1.25 cents each (25% more) and 1.5 cents for the Sapphire Reserve (50% more).

 You can redeem points on purchases made within the most recent 90 days.
 There are no maximum point redemption limits while the Pay Yourself Back feature is active.